 Milton H. Werner, Ph.D.
-Employment Agreement
+Employment Agreement (the "Werner Employment Agreement")

-Dr. Werner receives an annual base salary of \$510,000 and is eligible to receive an annual performance cash bonus with a target amount equal to 50% of his annual base salary, which cash bonus is earned based on the achievement of performance goals established by the compensation committee of the board of directors in the first quarter of the year.
-The performance goals may include a number of factors such as the successful progression of clinical trials, pre-clinical trials, and development, the successful submission of regulatory filings, the discovery and development of additional candidate molecules, the entering into of one or more strategic partnerships, the adequacy of the Company's working capital, investor relations and successful organizational growth.
+Dr. Werner currently receives an annual base salary of \$510,000 and is eligible to receive an annual performance-based cash incentive with a target amount equal to 50% of his annual base salary, which incentive is earned based on the achievement of performance goals established by the compensation committee of the board of directors in the first quarter of the relevant fiscal year.
+The performance goals may include a number of factors, such as the successful progression of clinical trials, pre-clinical trials and development, the successful submission of regulatory filings, the discovery and development of additional candidate molecules, the entry into of one or more strategic partnerships, the adequacy of the Company's working capital, investor relations and successful organizational growth.

-Pursuant to the Werner Employment Agreement, Dr. Werner is subject to a one-year post-termination non-compete and non-solicit of employees and clients.
+Pursuant to the Werner Employment Agreement, Dr. Werner is subject to one-year post-termination non-competition and non-solicitation of employees and clients covenants.
 He is also bound by confidentiality obligations.

-In the event of a termination of Dr. Werner's employment by the Company without "cause" or by Dr. Werner for "good reason" other than in connection with a change in control, Dr. Werner is entitled to receive: (i) an amount equal to 12 months of his base salary, paid out in equal installments over a six-month period; (ii) payment of any annual bonus accrued for the year prior to termination (to the extent not already paid); (iii) payment of a pro-rated annual bonus (pro-rated based on the number of days Dr. Werner was employed during the year) for the year of termination based on actual performance through the end of the year and paid when bonuses are paid to other senior executives of the Company; (iv) reimbursement of COBRA premiums for up to 12 months; and (v) full vesting for any outstanding, unvested equity awards granted to him by the Company.
-Dr. Werner's outstanding vested stock options will generally remain exercisable no longer than six (6) months following such a termination.
+In the event of a termination of Dr. Werner's employment by the Company without "Cause" or by Dr. Werner for "Good Reason" that, in each case, occurs other than within 12 months following the consummation of a "Change in Control" (as such terms are defined in the Werner Employment Agreement and summarized below), Dr. Werner is entitled to receive: (i) an amount equal to 12 months of his base salary, paid out in equal installments over a six-month period in accordance with the Company's normal payroll practices; (ii) payment of any annual bonus accrued for the year prior to the year of termination (to the extent not already paid); (iii) payment of a pro-rated annual bonus for the year of termination, with the amount based on actual performance through the end of the year of termination and the pro-ration based on the number of days that Dr. Werner was employed during the year of termination, paid when annual bonuses are paid to other senior executives of the Company; (iv) reimbursement of Dr. Werner's COBRA premiums for up to 12 months post-termination; and (v) full vesting of any outstanding, unvested equity awards granted to him by the Company.
+Dr. Werner's outstanding vested stock options will generally remain exercisable no longer than six 6 months following such a termination (and in no event past the expiration date).